Petroglyphs

 Snake Motif

 The activity of painting or engraving rocks in Colombia may have begun before the formative period.
 The scarce references seem to refer to activities which occurred much sooner than just a few years before the appearance of Spanish conquistadors.
-The differences in rock art themes, the variety of zones, the diversity of picture forms and engravings, seem to indicate that there existed long periods of rock art activity from the Paleo-indian to the classic Muisca times.
+The differences in rock art themes, the variety of zones, the diversity of picture forms and engravings, seem to indicate that there existed long periods of rock art activity from the Paleo-indian to the classic Musica times.
 More than 700 pictograph and petroglyph zones have been discovered.
 Some rural traditions and beliefs have developed from some of the rock art design.

 Australia